Pence vows to defend U.S. elections against foreign meddling

 The effort will operate using existing Homeland Security resources and budget, an agency official told Reuters.
 It marks the latest in a long series of government plans to combat cyber threats.

-Executives from companies including AT&T Inc (T.N), Mastercard Inc (MA.N) and Southern Co (SO.N) addressed the gathering, sharing advice for fighting hacking by criminals and nations.
+Executives from companies including AT&T Inc, Mastercard Inc and Southern Co addressed the gathering, sharing advice for fighting hacking by criminals and nations.
 The U.S. government has charged hackers from China, Iran, North Korea and Russia with carrying out a string of digital attacks on U.S. soil in recent years.

 Reporting by Jim Finkle and Christopher Bing in New York; Editing by Jonathan Oatis and Peter Cooney